 Understanding Vision Problems -- the Basics

 Near vision requires focusing or accommodation.
 The amount of near focusing power decreases throughout life.
-Presbyopia is blurred vision at normal reading distance.
+Presbyopia is blurred vision at a normal reading distance in someone with otherwise normal distance vision (with or without gasses).
 It occurs when the eye develops insufficient focusing power for reading and other near tasks.
 Presbyopia typically starts at about age 40 and is the reason most older adults rely on reading glasses.
 Bifocal spectacles permit the wearer to see objects clearly both near and distant.

 Visible light rays form images that reach the brain.
 In order to do that, the retina converts the light signal into a nerve impulse.
 Think of the retina as silky wallpaper that lines the inside of the eyeball.
 Unlike wallpaper, however, there is no glue.
 Small holes can develop in areas where the retina is exceptionally thin or damaged.
 If that happens, the clear liquid vitreous that fills the eye can seep behind the retina and cause the wallpaper to come off.
 This is retinal detachment.

-Although a detached retina is not painful, it is a medical emergency.
+Although a detached retina is not painful, it is an urgent medical situation.
 If the retina is not reattached to the eye wall promptly, retinal cells starve and permanent blindness can result.
 Risk factors for retinal detachment include the following:

 - Moderate or extreme nearsightedness